Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Results

-We show the results in Table~\ref{table:metric-comparison} for a TBNN-LinEmb model in the sim-to-real \LaBr{} dataset using the trained source-only and DAN models.
-To test for statistical significance using a two-sided Wilcoxon signed-rank test, testing the null hypothesis that there is no difference in diagnostic metric value between the two models.
-Overall, we find that the DAN model wins in 9 out of 12 metrics, the source-only model in 1 out of 12, and 2 out of 12 considered statisticall insignificant.
-Overall, we present statistical evidence that UDA improves model performance in a range of calibration, separation, uncertainty, and input-space smoothness metrics.
+We show the results in Table~\ref{table:metric-comparison} for a TBNN-LinEmb model for all three domain adaptation scenarios using the trained source-only and DAN models.
+We omit hard-label metrics from the sim-to-sim analysis because the dataset uses multi-proportion (soft) labels.
+Uncertainties ($\pm$) represent sample standard deviations across the 10 randomized trials described in Section~\ref{model training}.
+We tested for statistical significance using a two-sided Wilcoxon signed-rank test, testing the null hypothesis that there is no difference in diagnostic metric value between the two models.
+For the sim-to-real \LaBr{} scenario, we find that the DAN model wins in 9 out of 12 metrics, the source-only model in 1 out of 12, and 2 out of 12 considered statistically insignificant.
+We see similar results for the sim-to-real \NaI{} scenario (DAN wins 7, source-only wins 1, 4 statistically insignificant).
+Overall, we present statistical evidence that in the sim-to-real scenarios, UDA improves model performance in a range of calibration, separation, uncertainty, and input-space smoothness metrics.